Privacy Notice of Arthrex, Inc.

 ARTHREX may share Personal Data as required or permitted by law to comply with a subpoena or similar legal process or government request, or when ARTHREX believes in good faith that disclosure is legally required or otherwise necessary to protect ARTHREX’s rights and property, or the rights, property or safety of others.

 ARTHREX will offer an individual the opportunity to choose (opt-out) whether Personal Data about them will be disclosed to a third party or used for a purpose incompatible with the purpose for which it was originally collected or subsequently authorized by them, unless such choice is not required by law.

 For Sensitive Personal Data, ARTHREX will seek affirmative or explicit (opt-in) consent before the Sensitive Personal Data is disclosed to a third party or used for a purpose other than its original purpose or the purpose authorized subsequently by the individual.

 Personal Data may be transmitted internationally for the purposes identified above.
 This may include transfer to countries without data protection rules similar to those in effect in your country of residence.
 By providing information to ARTHREX through this Site, you are consenting to such transfers.

-Individuals can update, correct, and access the personally identifying information about them that ARTHREX processes, and may be able to correct, amend, or delete that information where it is inaccurate, except where, and to the extent permitted by applicable law, the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy in the case in question, or where the rights of persons other than the individual would be violated.
+Individuals can access, update and correct the personally identifying information about them that ARTHREX processes, and may be able to correct, amend or delete that information where it is inaccurate, except where, and to the extent permitted by applicable law, the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy in the case in question, or where the rights of persons other than the individual would be violated.
 Users who choose to register may access their user profile, correct and update their details, or unsubscribe at any time.
-Visitors who have any problem accessing their profiles, or would like to request a copy of their Personal Data should contact firstname.lastname@example.org or follow the link provided on the Contact Arthrex link on the Site.
+Visitors who have any problem accessing their profiles or who would like to request a copy of their Personal Data should contact firstname.lastname@example.org or follow the link provided on the Contact Arthrex link on the Site.